 An alcove in the reference section where on a good day you can study bathed in natural light.
 The Central Library has the advantage of many large windows to provide external light and this is particularly lovely on a sunny day.

 And so to the final image…

 I realise this is a lengthy blog and perhaps I should have made it a little more concise, but I think I got carried away with the enjoyment of seeing the library back in its heyday and it was hard to be selective in my enthusiasm.
 Short of writing pages and pages I had to restrain myself.
-There are things I have missed out and images that were not included, so this is as comprehensive as I was able to make this piece.
+There are many things I have missed out and images that were not included, so this is as comprehensive as I was able to make this piece.
 I have a deep affection for libraries and I have been fortunate to have worked in several, so in my sincerest hope that they will not one day be gone for good, or altered so much they barely touch on the proud buildings that do their very best to serve within our communities, I offer this quote, often missed, and found finely-carved on the wall immediately to your right as you enter the Central Library:

 “Wisdom is the principal thing, therefore get wisdom and with all thy getting, get understanding…” Proverbs 4

 If you are stumped for inspiration one day and are at a loose end, pop into your local library.
 You never know what you might find.